sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 Pair rotation guide:
 - Before the rotation, please ensure that both members of the pair save the code to the Github repository
-- Log out from PCF, Slack, Travis CI
+- Log out from PCF, Slack, Github
 - Once everyone is ready, everyone moves to the right by one seat.
   The rightmost person of the table goes to leftmost seat of the table behind.
 (This is to make sure non-driver in the